 It’s an art form that truly doesn’t involve much skill, just knowledge.

-With detecting mold in a building, you just need to know:
+When detecting mold in a building, you need to know:

 First, we need to define mold detection because here's the thing...

-You are going to detect mold in just about every home or building.
+You are going to detect some sort of mold in just about every home or building.

-Mold detection doesn't just refer to mean visually.
-It make require taking mold samples.
+Mold detection doesn't just refer to visually.
+It may require taking mold samples.
 But knowing when to take mold samples is needed.

 But your job doesn't stop there.
 Were did the mold come from?
 That is the question that you will need to answer.